Lithobraking

-Lithobraking is a whimsical euphemism used by spacecraft engineers to refer to a spacecraft impacting the surface of a planet or moon.
-The word was coined by analogy with "aerobraking," slowing a spacecraft by intersecting the atmosphere, with "lithos" (λίθος [líthos], "rock") substituted to indicate the spacecraft is intersecting the planet's solid lithosphere rather than merely its gaseous atmosphere.
+Lithobraking is a term used by spacecraft engineers to refer to a spacecraft reducing its velocity by impacting the surface of a planet or moon.
+Originally coined as whimsical euphemism for a "crash landing", it is now also used when the collision is deliberate.
+The word was coined by analogy with "aerobraking", slowing a spacecraft by intersecting the atmosphere, with "lithos" (λίθος [líthos], "rock") substituted to indicate the spacecraft is intersecting the planet's solid lithosphere rather than merely its gaseous atmosphere.

 According to Jonathan McDowell, "Lithobraking reduces the apoapsis height to zero instantly, but with the unfortunate side effect that the spacecraft does not survive.
 Originally a whimsical euphemism, but increasingly a standard term."

+The term lithobraking has been popularised by the video game Kerbal Space Program as a euphemism for spacecraft crashes.

 End-of-mission lithobraking

 Lithobraking is used to refer to the result of a spacecraft crashing into the rocky surface of a body with no measures to ensure its survival, either by accident or with intent.
 For instance, the term has been used to describe the impact of MESSENGER into Mercury after the spacecraft ran out of fuel.
 More recently, the term has also been used to describe the successful completion of the Double Asteroid Redirection Test (DART), when a probe crashed into Dimorphos to test lithobraking as a method of planetary defense.